iinsouciant/CardGameLabSpring2025/Brainstorm.md

-Information about (Game)
+**Information about (Game)**

-**NOTE**: Anything listed in this brainstorm is theoretical and provides an idea for the developing game.
-Some fundamentals, features, and units or spells may have not been added yet but will potentially be implemented in the future.
+<ins>**NOTE**: Anything listed in this brainstorm is theoretical and provides an idea for the developing game.
+Some fundamentals, features, and units or spells may have not been added yet but will potentially be implemented in the future.</ins>

 ----------------------------------------------------